 Study medication was provided to patients in weekly blister packs.
 Patients were instructed to take the medication twice daily.
 There were 6 dosing levels.
 Over the first four weeks, all patients were titrated to level 4, corresponding to paroxetine 20 mg or imipramine 200 mg, regardless of response.
-Non-responders (those failing to reach responder criteria) could be titrated up to level 5 or 6 over the following four weeks.
+Non-responders could be titrated up to level 5 or 6 over the following four weeks.
 This corresponds to a maximum dose of paroxetine 60 mg and a maximum dose of imipramine of 300 mg.
+These imipramine doses are high for adolescents.
+In the six comparator studies submitted by SKB as part of their 1991 Approval NDA for paroxetine in adults, the mean imipramine dose overall was 140mg, with a mean endpoint dose of 170mg.[14]